 Custom printed drives are costly per unit if you don’t purchase in bulk, not to mention there’s turnaround time.
-So, if you only plan on preparing these in small quantity at moment’s notice, Nexcopy has an affordable yet simple solution.
+So, if you only plan on preparing these in small quantities at moment’s notice, Nexcopy has an affordable yet simple solution.
 The 6-color (CcMmYK) LOGO-EZ custom inkjet printer allows you to print on anywhere from 6 to 28 flash drives with identical or different full-color images at a time.

-The Nexcopy LOGO-EZ is ideal during situations when you need to brand the freebies (i.e. custom flash drives, luggage tags, T-shirts) with different images from time to time and couldn’t afford the standard turnaround time for custom order.
-At $2,400, it’s not something for everyone but small PR firms may appreciate the simplicity and relatively low fixed cost of the the printer.
+The Nexcopy LOGO-EZ is ideal during situations when you need to brand the freebies (i.e. custom flash drives, luggage tags, T-shirts) with different images from time to time and couldn’t afford the standard turnaround time for a custom order.
+At $2,400, it’s not something for everyone but small PR firms may appreciate the simplicity and relatively low fixed cost of the printer.

 Data security is of paramount importance in today’s digital era.
 While encryption is one method of protecting sensitive information and confidential data from prying eyes, it is, however, limited to an all-or-nothing access model.
 Nexcopy has a solution called USB Copy Protection (detailed overview) that is more flexible and that can be customized to specific needs.

 The said solution is essentially a USB copy protection system that allows complete control over the usage of files.
 The software works in tandem with Nexcopy’s CopySecure drives to create an environment that allows users to view the content exclusively but everything else is off limit.
 Document saving and printing as well as copying via text selection are restricted.
 As a matter of fact, there’s protection against common screen grabbers.
 Publishers can also expire files after a certain period as needed.

 USB Copy Protection is platform independent as well as requiring no admin rights on Windows to open the files.
 Supported file types include all the popular open standards, including PDF, HTML, JPEG, PNG, MP3, and MP4.
 The drives can also be assigned a password for an extra layer of security.
 Last not but least, the DRM can work alongside Nexcopy’s USB duplicators to reduce preparation time for batch jobs.